Registration is open for the All Belong Spring Book Study Course that begins January 22, 2025!

 File0689 683x1024

 Over the years, we have been blessed at Zeeland Christian School to welcome many students who use wheelchairs.
 Their presence in our classrooms, in our hallways, and on our playgrounds has enriched the academic, social, and spiritual life of our school.
-As with any individual who requires supports at ZCS, we have taken some extra measures to make sure everyone is informed and equipped to include each student.
-For students who utilize wheelchairs, we’ve found the following tips helpful as we work with the individual, their peers, and the school staff to make this the best educational experience possible for all involved.
+As with any individual who requires supports, we take extra measures to make sure that everyone is informed and equipped to include each student.

 1. Get to know the individual.
 Every person who uses a wheelchair will have a different protocol (and this protocol can change over time).
 Each person has different items they may need assistance with and items they do not.
 Seek the input of parents and the student.